-If you have reached this page because a loved one has passed away and you believe it may be considered a wrongful death, let us first say how deeply sorry we are for your loss.
-Here at Premier Law Group of Seattle, we understand how emotionally difficult it is consider taking legal action over a loved one’s death, and are here to provide you with the support and information you need to make this process as easy as possible on you.
+Are you are visiting this page because you believe the death of a loved one may be considered a wrongful death by negligence or fatal accident?
+If your loved one has passed away, let us first say how deeply sorry we are for your loss.
+Here at Premier Law Group of Seattle, Federal Way, Renton, and Bellevue, our wrongful death attorneys understand how emotionally difficult it is to consider taking legal action over a loved one’s death, and we are here to provide you with the best support and information in the Greater Seattle area that you need to make this process as easy as possible on you.

 What is a Wrongful Death Case?

 A death is classified as a wrongful death when it is caused by the negligence of another person.
 This means that someone else must be doing something they shouldn’t or not doing something they should.
 If somebody ran a red light and hit a pedestrian in the crosswalk and this resulted in injuries that caused a death, this would be classified as wrongful death.
 The person who caused the accident is to be held responsible for the damages.
 Liability changes from case to case, and it is based on various laws and previous cases determined in the state.
 It is difficult to determine whether or not you have a wrongful death case without speaking to an injury attorney who can hear all the details of your case.

 There are two types of wrongful death claims:

 - General claims-these claims compensate the “beneficiaries,” or relatives, of the victim.